Subaru-PFS/spt_ExposureTimeCalculator/README.md

 | LINE_FLUX       | 1.0e-17       | Emission line flux          | [erg/s/cm^2]          |
 | LINE_WIDTH      | 70            | Emission line width sigma   | [km/s]                |

 Note: You can input your own target spectra into the ETC. Just specify the file name for `MAG_FILE`.
 The file should include wavelength [nm] and magnitude [ABmag] in the first and second column, respectively.
-Please note that the wavelength sampling should be larger than the pixel sampling of the PFS detector (~0.7A, ~0.8A, and ~0.8A for blue, red, and NIR arm, respectively).
-Do not include "NaN" or other non-numeric values in the input file.
+Please note that the wavelength is resampled with the sampling of 0.5A which is slightly larger than the pixel sampling of the PFS detector (~0.7A, ~0.8A, and ~0.8A for blue, red, and NIR arm, respectively).
+We do not recommend to include "NaN" or other non-numeric values in the input file.

 ### Setup of the name of the output file
 The outputs of the calculation are saved to the files defined by users. `OUTFILE_NOISE` defines the file name for the outputs of the noise calculation, `OUTFILE_SNC` defines the file name for the continuum S/N, and `OUTFILE_SNL` is for the emission line S/N. If you want to measure the S/N for [OII] doublet, kindly use `OUTFILE_OII` for the output file.
 If you set `NOISE_REUSED` to Y, the ETC will skip the process of generating noise vector which is a time-consuming process.
 The process time of the ETC can be reduced to roughly half by this mode.
 This mode is useful if you want to calculate the S/N of objects with various magnitudes and line fluxes with the same noise assumption (zenith angle, field angle, lunar condition, and exposure time).
 If you use this mode, you need to specified the noise vector file that you want to use in `OUTFILE_NOISE`.
 Also, You can skip outputting the results of continuum S/N and emission line S/N by replace the name to '-'.
 If you want to use medium resolution mode in the red arm, set `MR_MODE` to Y.